hana-vina/hana-vina/README.md

 - 👋 Hi, I’m @hana-vina
-- 👀 I’m interested in data analytics and social psychology.
+- 👀 I’m interested in data analytics, web analytics and social psychology.
 - 🌱 I’m currently learning R and SQL.
 <!---
 hana-vina/hana-vina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.